How to bring up a reverse proxy using the jwilder/nginx-proxy

 Using it in the container

-The next step is to configure a DNS name which points to the host which has the jwilder container running - assume exalate.acme.com
+The next step is to configure a DNS name which points to the host with the jwilder container running - assume exalate.acme.com

-In the service definition of the exalate configure the following environment variables, and then cycle the container:
+In the service definition of the exalate configure the following environment variables:

 Expand source